Aman451645/Aman451645/README.md

 - A passionate Data Science Enthusiast
 - 👋 Hi, I’m Aman Sahu
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently Working as a Data Science Intern
+- 🌱 I’m currently Working as a Data Analyst at Nielsen IQ
 -    I'm learning AI and ML
 - 💞️ I’m looking to collaborate on any Data science project
 - 📫 How to reach me - whats app no 7771887918